Sheryl Johnson

-Sheryl Ann Johnson (born December 9, 1957 in Palo Alto, California) is a former field hockey player and coach from the United States.
+Sheryl Ann Johnson (born December 9, 1957, in Palo Alto, California) is a former field hockey player and coach from the United States.
 She grew up in Cupertino, CA, and attended Monta Vista High School.
 She was a three-sport athlete at the University of California Berkeley, playing field hockey, basketball and softball.

 Olympics

-She was a member of the United States national team from 1978–1991 and was a three time Olympian.
+She was a member of the United States national team from 1978 to 1991 and was a three time Olympian.
 She was a member of the 1980 Summer Olympics field hockey team, although she did not compete because the U.S. boycotted the games.
-She competed in the 1984 Summer Olympics in Los Angeles, California where she and the U.S. National Team won the bronze medal.
+She competed in the 1984 Summer Olympics in Los Angeles, California, where she and the U.S. National Team won the bronze medal.

 Pan American Games

 In 1979, she competed in the Pan American Games where team USA finished second, winning a silver medal.
 Four years later, when Seoul hosted the Summer Games, Johnson finished in eighth position with Team USA.
 She was named U.S. Field Hockey Athlete of the Year in 1986, 1987 & 1989.